Tnni/BookStore-Website/README.md

 3306
 ```

 !!!
-Instruction: First put sql file in to MySQL, and then put the bookstore.war file under webapps, and then startup the Tomcat, visit website http://127.0.0.1:8080/bookstore/ (depend on your tomcat setting)
+Instruction: First put sql file in to MySQL, and then put the code you downloaded from Git and save as bookstore.war file.
+Put it under webapps, and then startup the Tomcat, visit website http://127.0.0.1:8080/bookstore/ (depend on your Tomcat setting)

 * Dependency